julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 ## Make Your Own Winter Witch Bottle for Protection:

-Wormwood kept the spirits off the animals, St. John’s Wort held the memory of the summer sun, juniper guarded the thresholds.
+Wormwood kept the spirits off the animals, **[St. John’s Wort Held the Memory of the Summer Sun](/st-johns-wort-sun-water/)**, juniper guarded the thresholds.

-These same herbs were layered into the Winter Witch Bottle, a solstice charm crafted when the nights were longest and the world felt thinnest.
+These same herbs were layered into **[The Witch’s Winter Bottle: Solstice Protection Magic](/witchy-winter-solstice-bottle/)**, a solstice charm crafted when the nights were longest and the world felt thinnest.

-Explore the full traditional recipe: **[The Witch’s Winter Bottle: Solstice Protection Magic](/witchy-winter-solstice-bottle/)**.

 ---